 NATO Secretary General reviews transition progress in Helmand

 NATO Secretary General Anders Fogh Rasmussen visited Helmand Province on Tuesday 5 March to see the progress being made in the transition to Afghan security responsibility.
 “Two years ago, the transition to Afghan security responsibility began and in less than two years from now, Afghan forces will be fully responsible for Afghanistan’s security.
 Every province.
 Every district.
 Every village.
 And every valley,” said the Secretary General.
-“This is a great responsibility, but Afghanistan’s forces have shown they can do the job, and they can know they will continue to have our full support.”
+“This is a great responsibility, but Afghanistan’s forces have shown they can do the job, and they can know they will continue to have our full support.”<!IoRangePreExecute>

 NATO Secretary General Anders Fogh Rasmussen meets with Helmand Provincial Governor Mohammad Naim